 - How many products do you want to promote or how many ways are prospects likely to search for your product?
 The implication being, the number of keywords, ad groups and campaigns needing to be created and managed.

-- Do you already have an established AdWords account with Google?
+- Do you already have an established Google Ads account with Google?
 If we need to go through the account creation process, it will take additional time.

-- How much history is there in your AdWords account?
-There is no keyword tool in existence that can compare with a rich search term history from your own AdWords or Analytics account.
+- How much history is there in your Google Ads account?
+There is no keyword tool in existence that can compare with a rich search term history from your own Google Ads or Analytics account.
 If there is little or no search term data, it means you will have to purchase it through experimentation.
 This will increase the cost to optimize your account.

-- If your goal is to have a truly optimized AdWords campaign, then you must have an appreciation for the fact that there are other important factors that need to be considered, beyond the mechanics of Google AdWords.
+- If your goal is to have a truly optimized Google Ads campaign, then you must have an appreciation for the fact that there are other important factors that need to be considered, beyond the mechanics of Google Ads.
 See my article titled PPC essentials.

 - How many search engines do you want to appear on; Google, Yahoo, Bing, etc.